 In 2015, Meridian commenced efforts to establish an alternative investment platform to invest in the development/redevelopment/acquisition of veterinary specialty hospitals which were to be triple net leased to strong credit operators.
 Meridian applied similar real estate investment strategies around veterinary specialty and emergency hospitals making its first investment in a new hospital in Wheat Ridge, Colorado.
 Meridian has continued to expand its involvement in the veterinary specialty sector and in 2019, Meridian completed the construction of a 38,000 SF veterinary specialty and emergency care hospital in Dallas, Texas, and a 65,000 SF veterinary specialty and emergency care hospital in Chicago, Illinois.
 As of November 2020, Meridian owns 8 veterinary hospitals with a combined clinical space of 235,000 square feet.

 Our business is relationship-driven and our investment model requires teamwork and accountability.
-Our overall objective is to create state of the art living and care environments for both humans and companion pets which will deliver the highest quality of care and structure successful investments for our financial and operating partners.
+Our overall objective is to create state-of-the-art living and care environments for both humans and companion pets that will deliver the highest quality of care and structure successful investments for our financial and operating partners.

 A large majority of our investment programs have gone full cycle with positive financial outcomes for Meridian and our partners.
 Today we manage an investment portfolio with an aggregate value of approximately $250 million with numerous prospective deals in the pipeline.
 Through our operator relationships, we will continue to identify opportunities to not only invest in facilities that house successful veterinary specialty hospitals, but also facilitate an improvement strategy that increases hospital revenue, ensures a viable long-term lease with a credit tenant, and in turn, continues to provide consistent returns for the investors.